MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files.md

 To enable the preview, use the Set-SPOTenant cmdlet:

-1. Using a work or school account that has global administrator or SharePoint admin privileges, connect to SharePoint.
+1. Using a work or school account that has global administrator or SharePoint admin privileges in Office 365, connect to SharePoint.
 To learn how, see [Getting started with SharePoint Online Management Shell](https://docs.microsoft.com/powershell/sharepoint/sharepoint-online/connect-sharepoint-online).

     Note: If you have Office 365 Multi-Geo, use the -Url parameter with [Connect-SPOService](https://docs.microsoft.com/powershell/module/sharepoint-online/connect-sposervice?view=sharepoint-ps), and specify the SharePoint Online Administration Center site URL for one of your geo-locations.